Hassan Al-Omari

-Hassan Mohammed Hassan Al-Omari (حسن محمد حسم العمري; born 21 April 1994) is a Saudi Arabian footballer who plays as a winger for Saudi Arabian club Al-Taawoun.
+Hassan Mohammed Hassan Al-Omari (حسن محمد حسم العمري; born 21 April 1994) is a Saudi Arabian footballer who plays as a winger for Saudi Pro League club Al-Tai.

 Career

 Youth

 Al-Omari started his career at Al-Qadsiah but left in 2014.
 On 14 January 2014, he joined derby rivals Al-Ettifaq on a three-year amateur contract.
 On 28 August 2014, Al-Omari returned to Al-Qadsiah, signing a five-year professional contract with the club.

 Al-Qadsiah

 Al-Omari made his first-team debut for Al-Qadsiah on 17 October 2014, by coming off the bench in the league match against Al-Wehda.
 He made his first start on 23 February 2015 in the King Cup match against Al-Khaleej.
 On 17 October 2015, Al-Omari scored his first goal for the club in the 3–1 defeat to Al-Ittihad.
 On 27 August 2018, Al-Omari renewed his contract with the club for a further four years.
 He helped the club achieve promotion to the Pro League during the 2019–20 season making 31 league appearances and scoring 5 goals.

 On 17 October 2020, he started the 2020–21 season by scoring in the 2–1 defeat to Al-Wehda.
 He then scored in the 2–2 home draw against Al-Batin.
 He then scored twice in the 2–1 win against Al-Ain, followed by a late winner in the King Cup match against Al-Shabab.
 On 27 December 2020, he scored in the 2–1 derby loss against his former club Al-Ettifaq.
 On 2 January 2021, Al-Omari assisted Danilo Asprilla's stoppage-time equalizer in the 2–2 draw against Al-Raed.
 He followed this by scoring twice in the next two games against Al-Ahli and Al-Faisaly.
 He then assisted Khalifah Al-Dawsari's opener in the 1–1 draw against Al-Fateh.
 Al-Omari good form continued with him scoring four times and assisting twice in his next four games.
 On 23 February 2021, Al-Omari assisted Stanley Ohawuchi's opener in the eventual 2–2 draw against Al-Batin.